 - auto: Analyze every file on import.
 Otherwise, you need to use the beet keyfinder command explicitly.
-Default: yes - bin: The name of the KeyFinder program on your system or a path to the binary.
-If you installed the KeyFinder GUI on a Mac, for example, you want something like /Applications/KeyFinder.app/Contents/MacOS/KeyFinder.
-Default: KeyFinder (i.e., search for the program in your \$PATH). - overwrite: Calculate a key even for files that already have an initial_key value.
+Default: yes - bin: The name of the program use for key analysis.
+You can use either KeyFinder or keyfinder-cli.
+If you installed the KeyFinder GUI on a Mac, for example, you want something like /Applications/KeyFinder. app/Contents/MacOS/KeyFinder.
+If using keyfinder-cli, the binary must be named keyfinder-cli.
+Default: KeyFinder (i.e., search for the program in your \$PATH).. - overwrite: Calculate a key even for files that already have an initial\key value.
 Default: no.